GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 ### Dynamic Data Masking

-For the data masking create a _Taxonomy_ in the same region, add 2 _Policy Tags_, turn on _Enforce access control_, and add a different _Masking rule_ for each of the _Policy Tags_ by clicking on _Manage Data Policies_.
+For the data masking create a _Taxonomy_ in the same region, add 2 _Policy Tags_ (one for the _birth date_ and the other one for the _full name_), turn on _Enforce access control_, and add a different _Masking rule_ for each of the _Policy Tags_ by clicking on _Manage Data Policies_.

-If you indicate the principal during rule creation, it will get _Masked Reader_ role automatically, otherwise you'll have to configure that yourself.
+If you indicate the target principal during rule creation, it will get _Masked Reader_ role automatically, otherwise you'll have to configure that yourself.
 In order to let everyone else read data without masking you need to assign the _Fine Grained Reader_ role to them.
-The roles can be assigned at the tag level (preferred/recommended) or project level.
+The roles can be assigned at the tag level (preferred and recommended) or project level.

 > **Note** Dynamic Data Masking will require fewer steps when the feature _Data policy directly on columns_ becomes available.